LNwwv/Weather-Api-App/README.md

 ### What you can check:
 - basic weather in the city
 - weather with more details for selected city
-- What you can check in more detail:

 ## Live Demo